Yooooomi/your_spotify/README.md

 > Some ARM-based devices might have trouble with Mongo >= 5.
 I suggest you use the image **mongo:4.4**.

-> You can find logs in `logs.log` in `/app` in the docker in case you need to check the logs or have log driver to `none` in your compose.
-One thing you can do is volume the file so you can access it locally.

 ## Installing locally (not recommended)

 You can follow the instructions [here](https://github.com/Yooooomi/your_spotify/blob/master/LOCAL_INSTALL.md).
 Note that you will still have to do the steps below.